bterwijn/memory_graph/README.md

 and the final result is: 1 x 2 x 3 = 6

 ### Call Stack in Watchpoint ###
 The ```memory_graph.get_call_stack()``` doesn't work well in a watchpoint context in most debuggers because debuggers introduce additional stack frames that cause problems.
-Use these alternative functions for various debuggers to ignore the problematic stack frames:
+Use these alternative functions for various debuggers to filter out these problematic stack frames:

 | debugger | function to get the call stack |
 |:---|:---|